Asset management with an ESG mandate: Empirical analysis

+In what follows, we provide an empirical analysis focusing on the US market.
 The data set consists of the stocks belonging to the Russell3000 index at least one year in the $2017-2022$ period.
 We consider monthly stock total returns and collect monthly ESG scores from Refinitiv.
 The Refinitiv ESG score is a widely used sustainability rating system, it covers most of the Russell3000 index market capitalization starting from 2017, see \cite{Refinitiv}.
-In Table \ref{table:Data left}, we provide a summary statistics of the stocks of the Russell3000 endowed with an ESG score and, therefore, included in the sample for each year (from January 2017 to December 2022).
+In Table \ref{table:Data left}, we provide the summary statistics of the stocks of the Russell3000 endowed with an ESG score and, therefore, included in the sample for each year (from January 2017 to December 2022).
 We remove from the analysis the stocks that have no ESG score in any year of the sample.
-The availability of ESG data increases over time covering more than 70\% of Russell3000 stocks from 2019 onward.
-However, already in 2017, the market capitalization of stocks with an ESG score is higher than 80\% of the market capitalization of the index.
+Although the coverage of stocks with an ESG score is already 80\% of the market capitalization in 2017, the coverage increases over time reaching more than 70\% of Russell3000 stocks from 2019 onward.

 At each point in time, we consider the monthly stock return and the latest available ESG score.
 ESG scores are published on an annual basis but on different dates.
 In our monthly time-series we consider a constant ESG score from one release to the next one.
 If an ESG score is missing for a given month we replace it with the previous observation.
 Similarly to \cite{DELV, SERA, LIO22}, we normalize the ESG scores: for each month, we subtract the average ESG score of all the stocks from each stock's ESG score.